 Beyond constructive dissent

 It seems to us that it is through relationships that we often have the most effect on the surrounding culture.
-When we engage with others with empathy and curiosity they often then respond similarly.
-Often the greatest shift in the culture is when we do this with people with whom we don't agree.
+Imagine that we were always able to engage with others with empathy and curiosity.
+They will often then respond similarly.
+Often the greatest shift in the culture is when we do this with people with whom we don't usually agree.

-These are the questions that this workshop will explore.
+These are some of the issues that this workshop will explore.

 A more diverse team or group has access to more experience and more ideas.
 That in turn can lead to more informed actions and better outcomes.
 It can even influence the wider culture for the better.
 Would you like to know how to achieve those better outcomes?
 Are you interested, as we are, in resolving differences and building relationships that provide a good example to the wider culture?